A new take on challenging Privette and securing its reversal by the California Supreme Court

 David H. Greenberg has been practicing plaintiffs’ personal injury and employment law in Southern California for over 50 years.
 In addition to many jury trials, he has handled multiple successful appeals.
 Mr. Greenberg can be reached directly at firstname.lastname@example.org.

-Emily Ruby is a graduate of Loyola Law School, and a Partner at Greenberg & Ruby, LLP.
-She specializes in highly complex and difficult liability cases, with a focus on catastrophic injuries and deaths in the workplace.
-Emily can be reached directly at firstname.lastname@example.org or through the firm’s website www.greenbergrubylaw.com.
+Emily Ruby focuses her practice on complex and difficult liability cases involving catastrophic injuries and deaths in the workplace.
+Emily can be reached directly at email@example.com or through the firm’s website www.greenbergrubylaw.com.

 For reprint permission, contact the publisher: Advocate Magazine